2001 anthrax attacks: Context

 Two more anthrax letters, bearing the same Trenton postmark, were dated October 9, three weeks after the first mailing.
-The letters were addressed to two U.S. Senators, Tom Daschle of South Dakota and Patrick Leahy of Vermont.
+The letters were addressed to two U.S. senators, Tom Daschle of South Dakota and Patrick Leahy of Vermont.
 At the time, Daschle was the Senate majority leader and Leahy was head of the Senate Judiciary Committee; both were members of the Democratic Party.
 The Daschle letter was opened by an aide, Grant Leslie, on October 15, after which the government mail service was immediately shut down.
 The unopened Leahy letter was discovered in an impounded mailbag on November 16.
-The Leahy letter had been misdirected to the State Department mail annex in Sterling, Virginia, because a ZIP code was misread; a postal worker there, David Hose, contracted inhalational anthrax.
+The Leahy letter had been misdirected to the State Department mail annex in Sterling, Virginia, because a ZIP Code was misread; a postal worker there, David Hose, contracted inhalational anthrax.

 More potent than the first anthrax letters, the material in the Senate letters was a highly refined dry powder consisting of about one gram of nearly pure spores.
-A series of conflicting news reports appeared, some claiming the powders had been "weaponized" with silica.
+A series of conflicting news reports appeared, some claiming the powders had been "weaponized" with silicon dioxide.
 Bioweapons experts who later viewed images of the anthrax used in the attacks saw no indication of "weaponization".
 Tests at Sandia National Laboratories in early 2002 confirmed that the attack powders were not weaponized.

 At least 22 people developed anthrax infections, 11 of whom contracted the especially life-threatening inhalational variety.
 Five died of inhalational anthrax: Stevens; two employees of the Brentwood mail facility in Washington, D.C.
 (Thomas Morris Jr. and Joseph Curseen), and two whose source of exposure to the bacteria is still unknown: Kathy Nguyen, a Vietnamese immigrant resident of the New York City borough of the Bronx who worked in the city, and the last known victim, Ottilie Lundgren, a 94-year-old widow of a prominent judge from Oxford, Connecticut.